fireship-io/fireship.io/content/lessons/sharing-data-between-angular-components-four-methods/index.md

 ## Child to Parent: Sharing Data via Output() and EventEmitter

 Another way to share data is to emit data from the child, which can be listened to by the parent.
-This approach is ideal when you want to share data changes that occur on things like button clicks, form entires, and other user events.
+This approach is ideal when you want to share data changes that occur on things like button clicks, form entries, and other user events.

 In the parent, we create a function to receive the message and set it equal to the message variable.

 In the child, we declare a messageEvent variable with the Output decorator and set it equal to a new event emitter.
 Then we create a function named sendMessage that calls emit on this event with the message we want to send.
 Lastly, we create a button to trigger this function.

-The parent can now subscribe to this messageEvent that's outputted by the child component, then run the receive message function whenever this event occurs.
+The parent can now subscribe to this messageEvent that's outputted by the child component, and then run the receive message function whenever this event occurs.

 ### parent.component.ts
 ```typescript